THE PLACEHOLDER, a mash-up of Thelma and Louise besties meet Eat, Pray, Love and Me Before You.

 There is a reference in The Placeholder to that place on the canyon wall.
 So that part of the book is true and is an ode to my Wax Sisters.
 I hope everyone knows true friendship like that of a Wax Sister.

 I want to dispel a writing myth.
-More specifically, I'd like to dispel writing myth about me: I don't finish everything I start.
+More specifically, I'd like to dispel a writing myth about me: I don't finish everything I start.

 It came across my desk recently that, for some reason, there is this weird notion that people have that writers finish everything and that everything becomes published.
 I guess those same people probably think that everything published also makes money for the writer.
 Well, let's just put a stop to that crazy thinking right now.